Choose a college

 Financial aid can make the already affordable tuition at WGU even easier on your pocketbook.
 In fact, with financial aid, you should be able to finish your degree without worrying about large education debts.

 The financial aid application process is detailed in the steps below.
-You should expect to spend approximately one and a half hours to complete the process.

 The Free Application for Federal Student Aid (FAFSA) is used to determine your student aid eligibility based on your personal and family situation.

 If you are a first-time user, you will be required to create an FSA ID and will enter your name, date of birth, Social Security number, contact information, and challenge questions and answers.
 The FSA ID, which consists of a user-created username and password, replaced the PIN effective May, 2015.
 It allows users to electronically access personal information on federal student aid web sites as well as to electronically sign a FAFSA.